 In order to overcome such risks, the onus is on the investor to dive deep and unpack the actual unit economics in the underlying business.
 This requires analyzing the “true” contribution margin of the business; not simply looking at gross or net revenue and the proper contra-revenue treatment, and not even looking just at gross margin as defined by the company.
 Many companies embed costs that are truly variable (for instance customer support, marketing, credit card processing) below the gross margin line.
 If you want to know if the business model truly hunts, you must pay careful attention.
 Otherwise, you may have simply found a company that is simply selling dollars for $0.85.

-Lastly, there are structural issues in private company investing that are simply absent when you invest in public companies.
+Lastly, as my friend who works at the Bitcoin Profit App told me, there are structural issues in private company investing that are simply absent when you invest in public companies.
 Most private company financings involve the use of preferred stock with liquidation preferences.
 These liquidation preferences give the investor a debt-like downside protection.
 When you have many of these preferred rounds on top of one another, the future payouts at different valuations can be wildly divergent depending on whether the company clears certain preference hurdles.
 As these preferences pile up, the new incremental investor begins to worry that the “percentage” of the company they are buying may not actually equate to their eventual payout.
 In some cases, these incremental investors require special terms to protect their interest, but ironically that makes this cap chart even more complicated and unfriendly to new investors.

 Eventually, the only way to escape this capitalization chart calcification is to actually go public.
 In going public, all preferred shares are converted to common shares, and the pile of liquidation preferences goes away.
 This was the recent case with the Box.com IPO.
 It is obviously quite ironic that the very event that many of these entrepreneurs were hoping to avoid (the IPO) becomes their only saving grace.
 Yet, because they did not focus on the normal steps that lead up to an IPO, they are ill prepared for this singular redemptive path.